Lady Molly of Scotland Yard

 Carolyn Daughters 5:56

 She is, it’s true.
-Our listener this month is Maddie Kanga.
+Our listener this month is Madi Kanga.
 I hope I’m pronouncing that correctly.
-Maddie has weighed in on Fergus Hume and a novel called The Pink Shop.
+Madi has weighed in on Fergus Hume and a novel called The Pink Shop.
 We have not looked into this yet, but we are both interested in reading it, as it includes an avant garde lady detective.

 Sarah Harrison 6:19

-Yes, what we were discussing earlier, we were both really intrigued by your comment, Maddie, and did you know listeners we have a blog?
+Yes, what we were discussing earlier, we were both really intrigued by your comment, Madi, and did you know, listeners, that we have a blog?
 We do.
 It’s on our website.
-And you can read it and also read Maddie comment and read our reply, where we say we’d like to send you a sticker.
+Send us a note, and we’ll probably send you a sticker.

 Carolyn Daughters 6:36